taliafabs/USPresidentialPollingForecast2024/README.md

-# U.S. Presidential Polling Forecast 2024
+# Forecasting the 2024 U.S. Presidential Election Using Poll of Polls Methodology and Bayesian Model Analysis

 ## Overview